CodeYourFuture/syllabus-archive/react/week-3/lesson.md

 ## Cleaning Up Effects

 Sometimes we need to "clean up" our components when they are unmounted or when props change.
-As we have just seen React does most of the hard work for us, but when using `useEffect()` you sometimes have to do it yourself.
+As we have just seen React does most of the hard work for us, but when using `useEffect()` you sometimes have to some things yourself.

-We'll keep using the example of a clock.
+We're going to use an example of a clock.
 To make a clock, we first recap how *timers* work ([interactive example](https://jsbin.com/sinayazuhi/edit?js,console)):

 ```js
 // Create a timer that calls the function every 1000 milliseconds (or 1 second)